 - Approximately 100 engineering study applications have been submitted.
 This is a strong indication that there is the potential for large projects with corresponding energy savings.
 Most of these studies have been initiated through the Energy Manager and KAM resources. - This Initiative is limited by the state of the economy and the ability of a facility to complete large capital upgrades. - There is typically a long sales cycle for these projects, and then a long project development cycle.
 As such, limited results are expected to be generated in 2012.
-The majority of the results are expected in 2013-2014, with a much reduced benefit to cumulative energy savings targets. - Delays with processing funding payments have caused delayed payments to Participants beyond contract requirements.
-In some cases, LDCs have developed a separate side agreement between the LDC and Participant acknowledging that the Participant cannot be paid until the funds are received. - The contract required for PSUI is a lengthy and complicated document.
-A key to making PSUI successful is a new agreement for 'small' projects which is a simplified with less onerous conditions for the customer.

-- To partially address this, changes were made to the ERII Initiative which allowed smaller projects to be directed to the Commercial stream. .
-Most industrial projects to-date have been submitted as ERII projects due to less onerous contract and M&V requirements. - A business case was submitted by the Industrial Working Group in July 2012 which would change the upper limit for a small project from 700 MWh to 1 million dollars in incentives.
+The majority of the results are expected in 2013-2014, with a much reduced benefit to cumulative energy savings targets. - The contract required for PSUI is a lengthy and complicated document.
+A key to making PSUI successful is a new agreement for 'small' projects which is a simplified with less onerous conditions for the customer. - To partially address this, changes were made to the ERII Initiative which allowed smaller projects to be directed to the Commercial stream.
+Most industrial projects to-date have been submitted as ERII projects due to less onerous contract and M&V requirements. - A business case was submitted by the Industrial Working Group in July 2012 which would change the upper limit for a small project from 700 MWh to \$1,000,000 in incentives.
 This would allow more projects to be eligible for the new small capital project agreement and increase participant uptake, while still protecting the ratepayer.
-To date this change has not been implemented.
-(OR the small capital project agreement was finalized through change management in XX 2013). - While there is considerable customer interest in on-site Load Displacement (Co-Generation) projects, in 2012 the OPA was accepting waste heat/waste fuel projects only.
+The small capital project agreement was finalized through change management in August 2013. - While there is considerable customer interest in on-site Load Displacement (Co-Generation) projects, in 2012 the OPA was accepting waste heat/waste fuel projects only.
 Natural gas generation projects were on hold awaiting a decision on whether PSUI will fund these types of projects.
 In June 2013, a decision was made to allow natural gas load displacement generation projects to proceed under PSUI.
 It is expected that a number of projects will proceed although results may not be counted towards LDC targets due to in-service dates beyond 2014.